BhatAjaz/Team-Style-Software-Engineering/README.md

 ## Backend Notes
 The Gmail account associated with the Firebase, and MongoDB owner is softengineerubdjan2023student@gmail.com
 Login to the Google Account in your browser and choose the "Connect with Google" option to login to these website.
+Password can be found on the desktop of SDS/TABLET/02 Tablet Laptop
 Email benglei03606@gmail.com if the password is ever lost.